opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 }
 ```

-Since Mux is an external library, you’ll need to install it by running the following command on your terminal:
+Since Mux is an external library, you'll need to install it by running the following command on your terminal:

 ```bash
 go get -u github.com/gorilla/mux
 ```

 Mux is a powerful router for Go with lots of exciting features like matching dynamic (`router.Host("{subdomain:[a-z]+}.example.com")`) and exact routes (`router.Host("www.example.com")`).
-It has several ways of handling routing, but in this case, you’ll be using the static routes as shown in the example code mentioned earlier.
+It has several ways of handling routing, but in this case, you'll be using the static routes as shown in the example code mentioned earlier.

 After adding Mux, you can go ahead and run the application.